 Luka Biedebach

 Luka Biedebach first joined the Sleep Revolution in 2021 to write her master thesis on identifying paediatric mouth breathing during sleep.
 During this time, she created an unsupervised reconstruction-based anomaly detection model that classifies breathing sequences.
-She then graduated from the University of Mannheim with a Master Degree in Data Science in 2022.
+She then graduated from the University of Mannheim with a Master Degree in Data Science.
 Exploring all the possibilities of applying machine learning in sleep research raised her interest to dive deeper into this field.

 Research Interests